lukexor/pix-engine/README.md

 ## Dependencies

-When using the default targets for macOS, Linux, or Windows, SDL2 libraries are a required dependency.
+When using the default target for macOS, Linux, or Windows, [SDL2][] libraries are a required dependency.
 You can either install them manually using one of the methods outlined in the [rust-sdl2][] crate, or you can use the `use-vcpkg` feature flag to statically link them.